HeyMoon/learningenglish/EnglishVocabularyInUse-Upper-intermediate/unit_10/relationships.md

 synonyms:

-1. challenger: someone who tries to win a competition,flight or sports event from someone who has previously won it
+1. challenger: someone who tries to win a competition,fight or sports event from someone who has previously won it

 2. competitor:a person, team or company that is competing against others